 Another type of movement that can be done with motion control indexes is simulated or electronic gearing.
 Using KEB’s COMBIVIS Control Runtime software with a pre-developed library of Axis Utility operations you can implement complex synchronized movements without using physical gearing.

-Another type of movement frequently used involves interpolation of a string of points to create a smooth path called contoured motion.
+Another type of movement frequently used involves the interpolation of a string of points to create a smooth path called contoured motion.
 If adding an s-curve does not sufficiently buffer the starts and stops of the motion, using contoured motion can help.

 Here are a few motion control applications and how indexing affects each one.